UWIT-IAM/iam-messaging-java/README.md

 # iam-messaging-java

-This is essentually a test of python->java signature and encryption version UWIT-2.
+This is an implementation of IAM UWIT-2 messaging.

-May be expanded into a package some day.
+See also iam-messaging and iam-messaging-c

+Docs to follow